 Meet the Staff

-Maria Rivera, is the assistant director of the Preschool and School Age Programs at the Isabel Patterson Child Development Center (IPCDC).
-Maria, first began working at the IPCDC in 1988.
-Her spirit was comforted by the way the center treated, understood and interacted with children, as the center’s philosophy on how children should be treated and respected was in alignment with her own personal beliefs.
-Throughout her 25 years at the center, Maria has worked in various positions as a student assistant, camp counselor, program teacher, head teacher and for the last 15 years as the assistant director of the Preschool and School Age Programs.
+Maria Rivera is the assistant director of the preschool and school age programs at the IPCDC.
+Maria first began working at the IPCDC in 1988.
+Her spirit was comforted by the way the center treated, understood and interacted with children, as the center’s philosophy on how children should be treated and respected aligned with her own personal beliefs.
+Throughout her 25 years at the center, Maria has worked in various positions as a student assistant, camp counselor, program teacher, head teacher and for the last 15 years as one of the assistant directors.
 There is not a year that goes by that she does not learn new ideas from the children and their families.
 When not at the center, Maria enjoys spending time with her family and friends laughing and relaxing.

-Kathy Allison, is the office manager in the Administrative Office at the Isabel Patterson Child Development Center (IPCDC).
-Kathy began working at the IPCDC in 1990, as the administrative assistant and in January 2013 she became the office manager.
+Kathy Allison is the office manager in the administrative office at the IPCDC.
+Kathy began working at with the center in 1990 as the administrative assistant, and became the office manager in January 2013.
 Prior to working at the IPCDC, Kathy worked for McDonnell Douglas for ten years as an executive secretary.
-Over the past 25 years she has performed almost every clerical administrative duty at the center at one time or another.
-She’s also had the privilege of having her three children grow and develop through each program at the IPCDC, including the School Age Summer Day Camp.
-Her youngest child currently attends California State University, Long Beach (CSULB) and works at the Associated Students Business Office.
-The IPCDC and CSULB have been a big part in her life and the lives of her family for which she is grateful!
+Over the past 26 years, she has performed almost every clerical administrative duty at the center at one time or another.
+She’s also had the privilege of having her three children grow and develop through each program at the IPCDC, including the school age summer day camp.
+The IPCDC and CSULB have been a big part in her life and the lives of her family, for which she is very grateful.

-Luz Lopez, is the eligibility specialist at the Isabel Patterson Child Development Center (IPCDC).
-Luz has been on the campus of California State University, Long Beach (CSULB) since 1996, and it feels like her second home.
-She gets to see the parents she has helped to achieve their academic goal and has been lucky to work here on the CSULB campus where she received her own education.
+Luz Lopez is the eligibility specialist at the IPCDC.
+Luz has been on the campus of CSULB since 1996, and to her the center is like a second home.
+She gets to see the parents she has helped to achieve their academic goals and considers herself lucky to work on the same campus where she received her own education.
 When Luz is not at work she enjoys spending time with her own family.

-Lisa Harris, is a program teacher in the Infant and Toddler Program at the Isabel Patterson Child Development Center (IPCDC).
-Lisa first began working at the IPCDC in 1996, when she was hired as a student assistant for the blue side in the Preschool Program.
-In 2002 she became a program teacher and later in 2008 transferred to the Infant and Toddler Program.
-She received her B.A. in psychology from California State University, Long Beach in 2003.
+Lisa Harris is the assistant director of the infant and toddler program at the IPCDC.
+Lisa first began working at the IPCDC in 1996, when she was hired as a student assistant for the blue side in the preschool program.
+In 2002 she became a program teacher, and in 2008 transferred to the infant and toddler program.
 Lisa enjoys building close and supportive relationships with children and their families, and working with student assistants as they build a working knowledge of the IPCDC’s theoretical and philosophical approaches to early childhood education.
-Childhood is so fleeting and children have a brief time in their young lives to just be children before they are bombarded with traditional academic expectations and requirements.
-Children need to be able to play and it is through play that they learn about themselves, others, and the world around them.
+According to Lisa, childhood is fleeting and children have a brief time in their young lives to simply be children before they are bombarded with traditional academic expectations and requirements.
+She believes children need to be able to play—through which they learn about themselves, others, and the world around them.
 Through play they can create, imagine, explore and discover.
-During her free time she enjoys scrapbooking, jewelry making and reading.
-Lisa’s favorite quote is, “Play is often talked about as if it were a relief from serious learning.
+During her free time, she enjoys scrapbooking, making jewelry and reading.
+Lisa also is a proud alum of CSULB’s psychology program.
+Her favorite quote is: “Play is often talked about as if it were a relief from serious learning.
 But for children play is serious learning.
 Play is really the work of childhood.” – Fred Rogers

-Nancy Aguilar, is the head teacher for the purple side in the Preschool Program at the Isabel Patterson Child Development Center (IPCDC).
-Nancy first began working for the IPCDC in 1997, as a student assistant teacher.
-She has had various experiences that have given her the opportunity to grow in the field as a teacher, head teacher, assistant director and program director.
-It has been an adventure and great experience for her to work in various programs that all have that same foundation and mission; believing in the children’s interest and competencies as they learn and grow.
-It’s with passion that she goes to work every day knowing that a child’s life can be impacted by the interaction, connection and experience that she has with them and their family.
-While she is not at work, she enjoys spending time with her two children and husband.
-Disneyland is her favorite place to go with her family and doing activities such as bowling and biking or walking along the beach.
+Nancy Aguilar is the head teacher for the purple side in the preschool program at the IPCDC.
+Nancy first began working for the center in 1997 as a student assistant.
+She has since had various experiences that have given her the opportunity to grow in the field as a teacher having had served in the roles of teacher, head teacher, assistant director and program director.
+It has been an adventure and great experience for her to work in various programs that all have the same foundation and mission: believing in children’s interest and competencies as they learn and grow.
+She goes to work every day with passion, knowing that a child’s life can be impacted by the interaction, connection and experience that she has with them and their family.
+When she is not at work, she enjoys spending time with her two children and husband.
+Disneyland is her favorite place to go with her family, and she enjoys activities like bowling, biking or walking along the beach.
 She also enjoys photography and editing.
 Nancy looks forward to the connections that she will have with the children and families of the purple side.

-Matt Jardim, is a program teacher in the School Age Program at the Isabel Patterson Child Development Center (IPCDC).
-Matt first began working at the IPCDC in 2008, as a student assistant for the School Age Program.
-Through Matt’s experience as a student assistant he recognized that working with children was not just a part-time job for him, but was truly his calling.
-In fact, the experiences and the unforgettable bonds he built with the children and families inspired him to change the direction of his academic career.
-In 2011, Matt received his bachelor’s degree in child development and family studies from California State University, Long Beach.
-He was rewarded with the position of curriculum coordinator of the Preschool Program’s purple side in early spring of 2013 and now he is working with the School Age Program.
+Matt Jardim is the Head Teacher for the School Age program at the IPCDC.
+Matt first began working at the IPCDC in 2008 as a student assistant for the school age program.
+Through Matt’s experience as a student assistant, he recognized that working with children was not just a part-time job for him—it was truly his calling.
+In fact, the experiences and the unforgettable bonds he built with the children and their families inspired him to change the direction of his academic career.
+In 2011, Matt received his bachelor’s degree in child development and family studies from CSULB.
+He was rewarded with the position of curriculum coordinator of the preschool’s program purple side in the spring of 2013 and now he is working with the school age program.
 Matt believes he can make a difference because he is very connected to the emotional well-being of the children in our program.
-He also tries to incorporate his outside interests into the curriculum, including yoga, cooking, hiking and other outdoor and nature activities.
-His personal belief is that everybody has something unique and special inside of them, a special gift.
-His goal is to help the children realize what that gift is so they can develop it and share it with the rest of the world.
+He also tries to incorporate his outside interests into the curriculum, including yoga, cooking, hiking, and other outdoor and nature activities.
+His personal belief is that everybody has something unique and special inside of them—a special gift.
+And his goal is to help the children realize what that gift is so they can develop it and share it with the rest of the world.